 Technology can enhance warning displays in a number of ways.
 There are numerous features that can enhance the ability of visual displays to attract attention, such as the presence of color, size and the presence of pictorial symbols (Wogalter and Leonard, 1999).
-The benefit of technology is that when connected to a computer with the appropriate programming, the display can be more dynamically targeted to the particular user.
-For example, if a user is red-green color blind or has auditory insensitivity at certain frequencies, the sensory characteristics can be modified to give a compensatory presentation in a different modality.
+The benefit of technology is that when connected to a computer with the appropriate programming, the display can be more dynamically targeted to the particular user., and potentially give a compensatory presentation in a different modality.

 Other examples of a technology-enhanced display are digitized voice systems.
 There are currently inexpensive miniaturized voice production units in consumer products such as answering machines and greeting cards.
 This digital recording and presentation technology could be employed to present noticeable voice warnings.